 To a client, small changes seem simple.
 They just don’t have the experience to know how each small change affects the whole project.
 When you take charge, you’ll avoid enabling scope creep by being passive.

 DEV.co can help you with all your development needs, whether you’re just starting a project or you’re already working with a client.
 If you need custom software development work, contact us today and tell us about your project.
-Our team of full stack developers would love to work with you to help you transform your company into a digital enterprise!
+Our team of full stack specialist would love to work with you to help you transform your company into a digital enterprise!